Studio20-2017/sanctuary/jesus.md

 <h2>What drove Puebla residents to Cross the U.S. Border</h2>

-If a Mexican farmer needs to sell his corn for ten dollars to make a profit, an American farmer needs to sell his corn for eight dollars.
+<p>If a Mexican farmer needs to sell his corn for ten dollars to make a profit, an American farmer needs to sell his corn for eight dollars.
 This is because the American farmer produces corn in mass quantities, saving her time and money.

 Like most Puebla residents, Jesus’s family worked on a small-scale corn and livestock farm, and needed a certain amount of money to make a profit.
 The Mexican government, or any government that wants to protect local farmers, would normally put a trade tariff on American imports to allow agricultural workers, like Jesus’s grandmother, to continue to make a profit.
 If American corn were to sit on the shelves of a supermarket in Mexico, it might be twelve dollars as opposed to the minimum eight Jesus’s grandmother needs to make a profit.
 A trade tariff prevents the American farmer from selling her corn cheaper in a Mexican supermarket.

 In Mexico, this makes it easier for local Mexican products to compete on the shelves with American imports.
 Without tariffs, lower-priced American corn would imperil the sales of higher-priced Mexican corn, halting Jesus’s grandmother’s revenue stream.
-Without tariffs, local farmers in every agricultural industry can’t compete with American products, and the Mexican economy suffers.
+Without tariffs, local farmers in every agricultural industry can’t compete with American products, and the Mexican economy suffers. </p>

 <h3> A trade tariff prevents the American farmer from selling her corn cheaper in a Mexican supermarket. </h3>

-In 1994, Bill Clinton signed the North American Free Trade Agreement (NAFTA), with the intention to increase the flow of goods and break down trade barriers between Canada, the U.S. and Mexico.
+<p>In 1994, Bill Clinton signed the North American Free Trade Agreement (NAFTA), with the intention to increase the flow of goods and break down trade barriers between Canada, the U.S. and Mexico.
 “NAFTA means jobs,” Clinton said.
 NAFTA reduced tariffs on American imports to Mexico, or got rid of them altogether.

 “The way NAFTA impacted my family specifically was a chain reaction,” Jesus said.
 “At a certain point, people started leaving and then never coming back.
 They would just send money instead of coming back.”